ritviksteegavarapu/ritviksteegavarapu.github.io/_teaching/acm11sp24.md

 location:
 ---

-This is a core class required for all incoming freshman (~225) that introduces students to proof-based mathematics via the lens of real analysis.
-In this class, we covered real numbers, sequences and series, continuity, limits, derivatives, integrals, and assorted topics while ensuring students thought critically when writing proofs out.
+This is an introductory class that discusses the introductory methods of computational science and engineering.
+In this class, we did a high-level overview of numerical methods for solving ODEs and PDEs, numerical linear algebra, optimization, uncertainty quantification, and function approximation.

-I was responsible for leading office hours weekly, hosting a recitation section in which content from the previous lectures were reviewed, as well as grading.
+I was responsible for re-writing the problem sets for this class with the assistance of the post-doctoral scholar, attending lectures to help students in-person, as well as hosting weekly office hours.
 Overall, I got a ?/5.00 score in my evaluations as a TA.